nicklutsko/nicklutsko.github.io/_posts/2018-06-28-Symmetries-of-the-Two-Layer-QG-Model.md

 <h3>How Relevant is Climate 2?</h3>

 <p>I've already mentioned some situations in which climate 2 could be relevant, such as a planet with high obliquity, or a situation with a strong negative topographic $\beta$ effect.
-The flow underneath an ice shelf might also be like climate 2 if the ice exerts a lot of friction on the water.</p>
+The flow underneath an ice shelf might also be like climate 2 if the ice has a strong frictional effect on the water.</p>

-<p>Besides these special cases, I think the more interesting point about these results is that they highlight that, because of the symmetries of the 2-layer model, its climate is defined by the position of the friction relative to the PV gradient.
+<p>Besides these special cases, I think the more interesting point about is that these results highlight that, because of the symmetries of the 2-layer model, its climate is defined by the position of the friction relative to the PV gradient.
 This is really the only degree of freedom in the model; we can change parameter values, but as long as the friction is in the layer with the smaller PV gradient the climate will be Earth-like.</p>

 <p>$($Email me if you want code for any of the simulations$)$.</p>